All-solid-state batteries | Applications and collaborations case studies

 (2) Reduction of maintenance man-hours for industrial robots

 The servo motors used in multi-axis robots are equipped with encoders that control the position.
 The encoders record data such as position and angle when the robot stops, and restart operation when the robot restart using the data.
-For the encoders, primary batteries (disposable batteries) are generally used when backing up such data; however, if the battery capacity is insufficient, the robot will become inoperable, so periodical battery replacement is necessary.
+For the encoders, primary batteries (single-use type) are generally used when backing up such data; however, if the battery capacity is insufficient, the robot will become inoperable, so periodical battery replacement is necessary.

 In situations where there are concerns about labor shortages, there is a growing demand for maintenance-free systems as more and more robots are utilized, and the development of long-life batteries is required.